 Petty Island - The 2015 Better Philadelphia Competition

-Petty Island is a small land mass just north of the Camden on the Delaware River.
-It is thought to be the place where Captain Blackbeard docked when visiting Philadelphia.
-It served as a haven of scum and villainy outside of the privy of the Quaker ruled city and hosted unsavory activities such as gambling, dueling, and slave trade during the 18th century.
+and slave trade during the 18th century.
 The City Paper had a pretty fascinating cover article in 2010 about the history of the island which can be found here.

-As the 20th century progressed it eventually came into the ownership of CITGO, and correspondingly Hugo Chavez and was used for fuel storage.
-However, in the last couple of decades, the Venezuelan government has been looking to turn over the land on the condition that an environmental element be included in future plans.
+into the ownership of CITGO, and correspondingly Hugo Chavez and was used for fuel storage.
+However, in the last couple of decades, the Venezuelan government has been

 The island has been a nesting ground for bald eagles have nested on the island.
 The years of industrial use on the site have left brownfield contaminants and as a result of both of these ecological and industrial factors development of the site is a complicated proposal.
 As a group we sought to draw on ecology, and industry as the theme characteristic of the area's future.